 Eileen: They had to experience the foster care system.

 Beatrice: I did foster care.
 My brothers went to group homes.
-Stefan did foster care at one point with me.
+My brother did foster care at one point with me.

 What was your experience like in foster care?